Cultural Studies Major

 Pathway through the major

 A major in Cultural Studies requires 36 senior credit points, including at least 12 credit points from core units of study at 2000 level and at least 6 credit points of core units at 3000 level (each unit of study is worth 6 credit points).
-The Cultural Studies units of study that are on offer in 2014 can be found here.
+The Cultural Studies units of study that are on offer can be found here.

 A complete list of units of study available to the Cultural Studies major can be found here.
 Please note that this list is for information purposes only and not all units of study will be on offer each year.